ukaneverin/EPL_CNN/README.md

 This project is under the CC-BY-NC 4.0 license.
 See [LICENSE](LICENSE.md) for details. (c) MSK

 ## Cite
-If you find our work useful, please consider citing our [EPIC-Survival Paper](https://openreview.net/pdf?id=JSSwHS_GU63):
+If you find our work useful, please consider citing our [EPL Paper](https://openreview.net/pdf?id=JSSwHS_GU63):
 ```
 @inproceedings{muhammad2021epic,
   title={EPIC-Survival: End-to-end Part Inferred Clustering for Survival Analysis, with Prognostic Stratification Boosting},